Consultation FAQ

 How polished should my manuscript be?

 Keep in mind that you are doing this kind of work because you are already a good writer, a serious writer.
 You've probably written many stories and you may have published some of them.
 You may have already published a novel or another kind of book.
-This will be a deep dive into this particular manuscript because you are having some kind of trouble with it.
+This will be a deep dive into this particular manuscript.
 Trouble is fine.
 It's good, in fact.
 Your manuscript should be a good mess.
 And out of this mess will come something much better than if there hadn't been a mess--because true creativity is messy when it starts out.

 Is there a page limit?